opennetworkinglab/aether-docs/onramp/blueprints.rst

 ~~~~~~~~~~~~~~~~~~~~

 Aether can be configured to work with the open source gNB from srsRAN.
-The blueprint runs in simulation mode (currently work in progress to
+The blueprint runs in simulation mode.
+(Support for USRP radio is
-support USRP radio)
+currently work-in-progress.)

 The following assumes familiarity with the srsRAN 5G stack, but it is
 **not** necessary to separately install the srsRAN stack.
-OnRamp installs
+OnRamp
-both the Aether Core and the srsRAN, plus the networking needed to
+installs both the Aether Core and srsRAN, plus the networking needed
-interconnect the two.
+to interconnect the two.

 .. _reading_srsran:
 .. admonition:: Further Reading